ense-375-Lab-2025/ENSE-375-Lab/Lab-2/JUnit2.md

 4. In the **Maven Projects** view (click the **M** icon in the sidebar), right-click your project and select:
    - `Reload Project` or `Update Project`

 This ensures Maven downloads all dependencies.
+If you use the command line use mvn clean install.
+This will update all dependencies.

 ---
 Have to edit the following....